Allemand's expedition of 1805: Raiding operations

 Allemand was aware of the risk involved in allowing Lark to escape, and was already many miles to the north when Duckworth headed southwards.
 There was no benefit to be had in a battle with Duckworth or any other British squadron and he did not delay on his journey home, reaching Rochefort without further incident on 23 December.
 His actions off the Savage Islands were to have far reaching consequences however.
 Duckworth continued southwards for much of December 1805, only turning back north once he had reached the Cape Verde Islands, a point far too far south for Allemand to have been operating in.
 Accepting that his enemy had escaped him, Duckworth turned back north but soon afterwards ran into the frigate under Captain Charles Brisbane, whose large convoy had been broken up by an unidentified French battle squadron in the Bay of Biscay.
 Assuming this force to be Allemand, Duckworth set a course to intercept them based on their last known heading.
 Duckworth's reckoning was good, and on 26 December he encountered a large squadron and immediately gave chase.
-It was not until sometime later that he realised the force he was chasing was too large to be Allemand's: in fact Duckworth had stumbled into a squadron under Contre-Admiral Jean-Baptiste Willaumez, sent from Brest with another force under Contre-Admiral Corentin Urbain Leissègues on 15 December at the start of the Atlantic campaign of 1806, an operation largely inspired by the success of Allemand's expedition.
+It was not until sometime later that he realised the force he was chasing was too large to be Allemand's: in fact Duckworth had stumbled into a squadron under Counter-admiral Jean-Baptiste Willaumez, sent from Brest with another force under Counter-admiral Corentin Urbain Leissègues on 15 December at the start of the Atlantic campaign of 1806, an operation largely inspired by the success of Allemand's expedition.
 Although Willaumez was eventually able to outrun Duckworth, the chase continued for so long that Duckworth's squadron was forced to take on fresh supplies at St Kitts in the West Indies.
 There news reached him that Leissègues had been sighted off Santo Domingo and he sailed to investigate, annihilating the French squadron at the Battle of San Domingo in February 1806.